|

 Similarly to coma, astigmatism is an off-axis

-point wavefront aberration, caused by the inclination of incident wavefronts relative to
+point wavefront aberration, caused by obliquity of the incident wavefront relative to

 simply from